RedisLabs/redislabs-docs/content/modules/redisgraph/redisgraph-quickstart.md

 ### Delete nodes

-Use the [`DELETE`](https://redis.io/commands/graph.query/#delete) query to remove a specific node and its relationships from the graph:
+You can use the [`DELETE`](https://redis.io/commands/graph.query/#delete) query to remove a specific node and its relationships from the graph:

 ```sh
 127.0.0.1:12543> GRAPH.QUERY MotoGP "MATCH (r:Rider {name: 'Dani Pedrosa'}) DELETE r"